mhint/AdventOfCode/README.md

-# Advent of Code 2021
+# Advent of Code

-This repository contains my solutions for [Advent of Code 2021](https://adventofcode.com/2021).
+This repository contains my solutions for [Advent of Code](https://adventofcode.com/).